Hepatitis C Disease Progression

 A liver biopsy is useful in measuring the extent of any liver damage.
 The findings of a liver biopsy can be used in combination with the estimated date of initial infection to make an educated guess as to the rate of HCV disease progression.

 The Fibroscan is another test for measuring liver damage.
 It is a machine that works by sending radio waves through the liver to gauge the level of damage (if any) of the liver.
 This test is usually combined with other liver tests.
 Fibroscan is now replacing the liver biopsy.
+There are also various combinations of blood tests that are used to monitor the liver.

 Chronic HCV infection can lead to the development of fibrous tissue in the liver (fibrosis and at later stages, cirrhosis), fat accumulation in the liver (steatosis), liver cancer, and end-stage liver failure.
 In severe cases, a person may require a liver transplant.